fokot/elm-workshop/README.md

 cd new-project
 elm init
 ```
-* type starts with uppercase
+* Types start with uppercase
-* variables and also type variables with lowercase
+* Variables and also type variables with lowercase
 * These three are equivalent
 ```
 -- onClick : msg -> Attribute msg